 Connect theory to best practices for the classroom.
 Articulate your personal language teaching philosophy.

 Analyze the interaction of objectives, activities, and assessments to create a quality communicative language classroom.
 Identify potential capstone project topics.

 - ACE Course #3 - Specialization

 Specialization electives are available in topics such as Assessment, Critical Thinking (CT), or English for Specific Purposes (ESP).
 Future specialization options may also include options such as a focus on Science Technology Engineering and Math (STEM), Teaching English to Pre-Teens and Teens (TEPT), and Teaching English to Young Learners (TEYL).
 Ask for more information on upcoming options.

 Plan and implement a meaningful change to your instructional practice, and analyze the results through the Capstone Project final course.
 Share what you have learned with colleagues locally and worldwide.

-See the Online Calendar for the next cohort staring in April 2018!
+See the Online Calendar for the next cohort starting in Fall 2018!